CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/deprecation.md

 ## Overview

-As necessary, Meraki may deprecate API versions or operations over time, in compliance with Cisco's backwards compatibility commitment.
+As necessary, Meraki may deprecate API versions or operations over time.
 After an announced deprecation period, the versions or operations marked as deprecated will be sunset.

 This means that Meraki may offer newer, more performant alternatives over time to satisfy developer use cases currently met in whole or in part by existing operations and/or versions.
 When this happens, Meraki will: